Francisco D'Souza: Biography

-Francisco was born in Nairobi, Kenya as the son of Placido D'Souza—an Indian Foreign Services officer and diplomat who grew up in Pune— and Sushila.
+Francisco D'Souza was born in Nairobi, Kenya as the son of Placido D'Souza—an Indian Foreign Services officer and diplomat who grew up in Pune— and Sushila.
 He has his roots in Anjuna, Goa.
-He spent his childhood in 11 countries and went on to do a Bachelor of Business Administration from University of East Asia Macau and a Master of Business Administration from Carnegie Mellon University.
-He has three sisters, Jacinta, Lucia and Maria.
+D'Souza spent his childhood in 11 countries and went on to do a Bachelor of Business Administration from the University of East Asia Macau and a Master of Business Administration from Carnegie Mellon University.
+He has two sisters, Jacinta and Maria.

 Career

-After his graduation from Tepper School of Business (Carnegie Mellon University), Francisco joined Dun & Bradstreet as a management associate in 1992.
-Cognizant began in 1994 as an in-house project of Dun & Bradstreet, led by Francisco.
-During the years from 1996, he held various leadership roles at Cognizant.
+After his graduation from Tepper School of Business (Carnegie Mellon University), D'Souza joined Dun & Bradstreet as a management associate in 1992.
+Cognizant began in 1994 as an in-house project of Dun & Bradstreet, led by D'Souza.
+From 1996, he held various leadership roles at Cognizant.
 He was elevated to CEO and joined the Board of Directors of Cognizant in January 2007, and promoted to the Vice Chairman of the Board in June 2018.

-In 2013, Francisco joined the board of General Electric as its youngest director.
+In 2013, D'Souza joined the board of General Electric as its youngest director.
 He also serves on the Board of Trustees of Carnegie Mellon University and as Co-Chairman of the Board of Trustees of the New York Hall of Science.

-Francisco is a member of the World Economic Forum and the 2019 Chairman of the World Economic Forum's IT Governors Steering Committee.
+D'Souza is a member of the World Economic Forum and the 2019 Chairman of the World Economic Forum's IT Governors Steering Committee.
 He sits on the Board of Directors of The National Medal of Honor Museum.

-In November 2019, MongoDB Appoints Francisco D'Souza to the board of directors.
+In November 2019, MongoDB appointed D'Souza to its board of directors.

-In July 2020, Banco Santander has appointed Francisco to top tier executive position in support of its digital transformation strategy.
+In July 2020, Banco Santander appointed D'Souza to a top-tier executive position in support of its digital transformation strategy.